 Kai did not stay to hear her elaborate.
-He leapt out of the room and made his way down the hall.
+He leaped out of the room and made his way down the hall.

-Nic had gotten up around the same time Kai passed through door.
-He was following Kai in that rapid pace.
+Nic had gotten up around the same time Kai passed through the door.
+He was following Kai at that rapid pace.

 “The control room!”
 Nic yelled back before increasing his steps even more.

 “Mom, wait here, don’t go anywhere, please,” Cynthia commanded as she returned to her mother briefly.

 “But…” Mrs. Wang managed.